 - Consider use of different devices when adding animations (mobile versus laptop).

 Animators render multiple images that give a realistic illustration of movement when the images are displayed in rapid succession.
 This was once a laborious process that could only be achieved by painstakingly creating and assembling each complex element by hand.
 The methods used to create animation have evolved, thanks to advances in computer technology and the availability of animation software that make animation faster and less expensive.

-If returning to school isn't in the cards, here are eight online learning resources, gleaned from a variety of expert sources on the subject.
+If returning to school isn't in the cards for you, you might want to investigate the 11 online learning resources below, gleaned from a variety of expert sources on the subject.
 These are great places to consider for learning animation, depending on whether your goal is to get a basic understanding of the process or to someday become a professional animator.

 - Lynda: A great place for beginners, Lynda offers an excellent platform for learning basic principles and animation software, and it's affordable.

 - Gnomon Workshop: Gnomon Workshop is an affordable, high-quality platform that delivers excellent video tutorials online on a wide range of animation topics.

 - Pluralsight: Pluralsight's animation education platform offers a full range of course subjects, from coding to Photoshop to 3D rendering.
 It's considered a great entry point for people who want to build a learning foundation in animation.

 - Bloop Animation: This learning platform offers an intriguing array of guides, e-books, videos, classes and more.
 It's definitely worth a look for anyone interested in learning about animation generally.

 - Animation Mentor: Established in 2005, Animation Mentor was founded by Pixar studio professionals and, as the name suggests, uses a mentoring approach to learning.
 The online school offers individual workshops as well as a full program.
 There is an application and approval process.